denten-books/plain-text/1-metaphor.md

 language.
 To say "the day stands tiptoe on the misty mountain tops" is to use the verb "stand" in a novel linguistic context.
 Days have no literal legs to stand on.
-John Searle, John Lakoff, and Mark Turner, among others, have argued that metaphor is a more broadly a cognitive phenomenon, mapping distinct ontological categories across "conceptual domains" [@lakoff_metaphors_1980;
+John Searle, John Lakoff, and Mark Turner, among others, have argued that metaphors are a more broadly a cognitive phenomenon, mapping distinct ontological categories across "conceptual domains" [@lakoff_metaphors_1980;
 @turner_death_1987; @lakoff_contemporary_1998, @searle_metaphor_1998].
 In the
 modified view, even such basic semantic concepts as "state, quantity, action,